-7.5 Trade Waste
+7.6 Trade Waste

 Coliban Water has a well structured Trade Waste pricing policy that is cost reflective and sends strong signals to reduce both volume and load strength.
-The charges reflect the relative contribution of the individual customer to the costs of the local water reclamation plant and complies with the ESC's trade waste pricing principles.
+The charges reflect the relative contribution of the individual customer to the costs of the local water reclamation plant and comply with DSE's and Commission's trade waste pricing principles.

 A review of trade waste pricing will be conducted during the second pricing period to re-validate this pricing.

-7.6 Miscellaneous Charges
+7.7 Miscellaneous Charges